pfgithub/threadimgui/README.md

 # notes

-- !! decouple id push/pop from render ctx
-- there's no reason id push/pop should be in imev.render()
-- at the start of a function you _must_ id push/pop, but you should not be required to imev.render()
 - also: probably worth it to switch ids to `[]const u8` rather than `u64` that can collide
-- this allows two things:
-- pop() no longer needs a variable (zig doesn't enjoy that variable very much, it needs to be named and comes with no safety features to ensure you pop so what's the point)
-- the devtools can get like super detailed information about specific things. like "oh this was rendered by this function, here's the stacktrace" eg
-- I can stop being worried about id collisions
-- :
-- maybe make it clearer what the `@src()` does
-- like imev.descend(@src()) and then the function defer calls ascend
-- or something
-- adding onto this, it would make it easier to put keys on things
-- or about the same actually
-- but like either on the individual thing renderThing(imev.descendId(@src(), index))
-- or scoped {imev.descendId(@src(), index) defer undescend}

 # notes